MicrosoftDocs/entra-docs/docs/verified-id/using-facecheck.md

 Face Check is a premium feature within Verified ID.
 You need to enable the Face Check Add-on in your Entra Verified ID setup before doing Face Check verifications.

-> [!IMPORTANT]
-> The Face Check Add-on can only be enabled from the Microsoft Entra admin center.
-Admin API support for this feature.

-- If this is the first time using Entra Verified ID, [set up your tenant](./verifiable-credentials-configure-tenant-quick.md).
+- If this is the first time using Entra Verified ID, [set up your tenant](verifiable-credentials-configure-tenant-quick) before using Face C.
 - [Associate or add an Azure subscription to your Microsoft Entra tenant](/entra/fundamentals/how-subscriptions-associated-directory)
 - Make sure the user setting up Face Check has [Contributor role for the Azure subscription](/azure/role-based-access-control/built-in-roles/general#contributor)

+## Setting up Face Check with Entra Verified ID

+The Face Check Add-on can be enabled in two ways from the Microsoft Entra Admin Center or by using the [ARM Rest API](/rest/api/resources) via CLI.

-### Setting up the Face Check with Entra Verified ID
+### Setting up Face Check with Entra Verified ID in the Admin Center
 1. In the Verified ID overview page, scroll down to the new Add-ons section and `Enable` the Face Check add-on.

 :::image type="content" source="media/using-facecheck/face-check-add-on.png" alt-text="Screenshot of the Face Check add-on.":::